schoeberl/wildcat/doc/README.md

    from the MIPS simulators SPIM and MARS.
  * Current ISA tests use a0 and ecall for pass/fail, including a failed test case number.
    A value of 1 is pass, fail is the test number multiplied by 2 added 1.
-   Probably spike implements this semantics.
+   Probably spike implements this semantic.
  * What else in ecall is implemented in spike?
  * In a (newlib) compiled C program clib functions (such as file IO) call `__internal_syscall`, which itself (after rotation of registers `a0`-`a7`)